 - Battered or breaded fish or calamari (squid).

-- Salami, which often has wheat.
+- Salami, which is a cured sausage that often has wheat.
 Some store-bought salamis will be marked as gluten-free but the customary way to prepare them does include gluten.

 - Involtini (known in US as braciole), a way to pan fry meat that often uses a coating of breadcrumbs and cheese.